wagnermarques/fzl-emacs/README.md

 emacsinitfile
 =============

 FZLBPMS emacs init file
 -----------------------

-Using this init.el file in the way proposed below: to a non intrusive customization related to your own customization
+If you want use this init.el without fzlbpms you shound want do it in a non intrusive way in related to your own customization.

->This emacs init file should be use by comand like this:
+So, start you emacs with a command like this:
 >emacs -q -l $FZL_HOME/etc/emacs/sitelisp/emacsinitfile/init.el

->($FZL_HOME is a enviroment variable)
+where: ($FZL_HOME is a enviroment variable)

-### Some notes:
+### Some another notes:
-I preferred to install some packages by (Options - Manage Emacs Packages) for different reasons below and because I use this init.el in different emacs like 23 and 24.
-This justify the comments about its packages in the init.el file.
+I preferred to install some packages by (Options - Manage Emacs Packages) way for different reasons listed below

 > magit - because its dependences

->Tested with enviroments listed below:
+This init.el was tested within enviroments listed below:
 >GNU Emacs 24.1.1
 >(i686-redhat-linux-gnu, GTK+ Version 2.24.13)  of 2012-11-17 on buildvm-15.phx2.fedoraproject.org

-The features achieve by this customization can be consulted in each dependencies site.
+The features achieve by this customization can be consulted in the el files.

 wagner